Online Bachelor of Science in Family & Human Development

 Invalid phone number.
 Please try again.

 Human development and family studies focus on the physical, cognitive, social and emotional development of individuals and families across the life span.
-The field concentrates on understanding human development and the societal issues facing individuals within the context of families.
-Professionals in this area work to address these issues and implement solutions that improve child development and family relationships.
+In this program, you’ll explore the historical, theoretical and academic frameworks used to explain:

 Certified Child Life Specialist designation

 Although the Certified Child Life Specialist designation cannot be earned at Arizona State University, students can take a series of classes, outlined by their academic advisor to help them complete the required coursework portion of the CCLS certification.
 Final determination on the eligibility of coursework is up to the Child Life Organization.
-This degree program does not offer the 600-hour internship requirement to be eligible to sit for the CCLS exam.
+This degree program doesn't offer the 600-hour internship requirement to be eligible to sit for the CCLS exam.
 Visit childlife.org to learn more about the eligibility requirements for certification.

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
-That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

 Family and human development courses